Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measured groupoids and measure equivalence rigidity

 \paragraph*{Cocycles.}

 Let $\calg$ be a measured groupoid over a base space $Y$, and let $G$ be a countable discrete group.
-A Borel map $\rho:\calg\to G$ is a \emph{cocycle} if there exists a conull Borel subset $Y_0\subseteq Y$ such that for all $g_1,g_2\in \calg_{|Y_0}$, if $s(g_1)=r(g_2)$, then $\rho(g_1*g_2)=\rho(g_1)\rho(g_2)$.
-We say that the cocycle $\rho$ is \emph{strict} if the above identity holds for all $g_1,g_2\in\calg$ with $s(g_1)=r(g_2)$, without passing to a conull subset $Y_0$.
+A Borel map $\rho:\calg\to G$ is a \emph{cocycle} if there exists a conull Borel subset $Y^*\subseteq Y$ such that for all $g_1,g_2\in \calg_{|Y^*}$, if $s(g_1)=r(g_2)$, then $\rho(g_1*g_2)=\rho(g_1)\rho(g_2)$.
+We say that the cocycle $\rho$ is \emph{strict} if the above identity holds for all $g_1,g_2\in\calg$ with $s(g_1)=r(g_2)$, without passing to a conull subset $Y^*$.

-The \emph{kernel} of a strict cocycle $\rho$ is the subgroupoid of $\calg$ made of all elements $g\in\calg$ such that $\rho(g)=1_G$ (the fact that it is a subgroupoid follows from the fact that the cocycle is strict, otherwise one needs to define the kernel as a subgroupoid of $\calg_{|Y_0}$).
+The \emph{kernel} of a strict cocycle $\rho$ is the subgroupoid of $\calg$ made of all elements $g\in\calg$ such that $\rho(g)=1_G$ (the fact that it is a subgroupoid follows from the fact that the cocycle is strict, otherwise one needs to define the kernel as a subgroupoid of $\calg_{|Y^*}$).
 A strict cocycle $\rho$ is \emph{action-type} if its kernel is trivial, and for every infinite subgroup $H\subseteq G$, the subgroupoid $\rho^{-1}(H)$ is of infinite type (once again, the fact that $\rho^{-1}(H)$ is a subgroupoid follows from the fact that the cocycle $\rho$ is strict).
-We refer the reader to \cite[p.~62]{Kid-memoir} for a discussion regarding how to pass from cocycles to strict cocycles in a general setting.